buu342/buu342.me/blog/projects/markdown/IsaacClarke.md

 ![Pieces of the kinesis module](images/IsaacClarke/KinesisPieces.jpg)
 </p>

-Notice the blue pieces on the bottom, these were cut out of 2cm thick Styrofoam rather than EVA foam.
+Notice the blue pieces on the bottom, these were cut out of 2cm thick Styrofoam rather than EVA foam (don't get the white styrofoam made of lots of different balls, those will break apart very easily.
+Get the thick blue one shown in the photos).
 This was the same material used to make the end of the antenna of the Plasma Cutter.

 This material is awesome because it's very rigid and easy to shape, and with a very tiny amount of sanding becomes really smooth.
 However, if you spray paint these they WILL melt.
 As a result, they must be covered in paper, which limits how much of this material I can use on the project (especially since I had a month left until Comic Con at this point of the project!).
 The paper was applied using wood glue.